- Site Analysis

 The energy efficiency of the kitchen can be improved if:

 - it has a rangehood above the cooking area to extract moisture without removing a large quantity of heated air from the rest of the house.
-The moisture collected by the rangehood should be vented outside the house
+The moisture collected by the rangehood must be vented outside the house.

 - the oven is not located beside a refrigerator or freezer.